 Valley Forge was the site of Washington encampment during the winter of 1777 and 1778.
 The army of 10,000 soldiers had to make their own huts.
 Food and clothing were scarce.
 About one-fourth of the troops died, and a smallpox epidemic made matters worse.
 The British, on the other hand, had quite nice conditions in Philadelphia.
 The arrival of Baron von Steuben and his drilling techniques strengthened the army, and they experienced battle success by June.
-Children could read more about Valley Forge and take a quiz at: Valley Forge.
+Children could learn more at: Valley Forge.
 Children could also read the wonderful book The Riddle of Penncroft Farm, by Dorothea Jensen.
 It portrays the horrors of the Revolutionary War and the conditions of Valley Forge through the eyes of two adolescents.

 General Washington and his army secretly crossed the Delaware River in 1776 and surprised the British troops in Trenton.
 The American victory was a milestone in the Revolutionary War.
 A number of children’s books have been written about the event.
 Lynne Cheyney’s When Washington Crossed the Delaware: A Wintertime Story for Young Patriots is an excellent book.
 They can visit the Washington Crossing State Park site at: Washington Crossing.

 George Taylor, a signer of the Declaration of Independence, died in Easton, Pennsylvania, in 1781.
 He was born in Ireland, probably during 1716.
 He also helped the cause of the Revolutionary War because his forge produced grapeshot, cannonballs, and cannons.
 Idea: Children could find out how grapeshot and cannonballs were made.
 Children could learn more at: George Taylor.